 Step 4: Take Action & Implement Your Career Plan

 Career planning is a great way to seek greater job (and life) satisfaction and live the life you imagined for yourself.
 By this point in your career you will have experienced the reality that ‘there’s nothing more certain than change’ and so by developing a stronger and clearer career plan, you will be better placed to respond to life’s unexpected changes.
 I recommend you view your plan as a guide and allow space for adjustments and changes to your approach.

 Having worked through Step 2 and 3 this next step is to develop an action plan to help you put your career plan into action.
 This step is also covered during the Career Consultation with Marina.
 If you have more than one idea in mind and are still in the early career planning or career change stage, then bear in mind it is unlikely you will realise all of these goals.
 This is when Marina will often give our clients ‘homework’ to go away and think about what they really want.

 If the plan is more focused, these goals can act as a menu of options for you to consider, explore further through networking conversations and then re-assess in terms of their viability for your future career move.
 Over time and as you do your research and have conversations with contacts in the industries you are researching you will probably find yourself gradually becoming clearer about what you want to do, and the goals you are capable of fulfilling.

 Step 5: Active Job Search

-In a highly competitive market with recruiters and employers using software to accept and scan job applications, the stakes are higher than ever before!
-Trust yourself, believe in yourself, seek counsel from those around you and draw on your experiences at work to help you achieve your goals.
+My advice for this step is to rust yourself, believe in yourself, seek counsel from those around you and draw on your experiences at work to help you achieve your goals.
 You may also like to engage the services of a Job Search coach who can partner you in this phase with the preparation of: